ACCarnall/bagpipes/docs/model_galaxies.rst

 Now all of the outputs described :ref:`above <getting-observables>` have been changed to reflect the new parameters.
 This kind of example could be useful when building a model spectrum for a simulated galaxy from a list of star particles with different ages and masses.

-It should be noted that the ``update`` method is designed to deal with changed parameter values, not adding or removing components of the model.
+It should be noted that the ``update`` method is designed to deal with changing numerical parameter values, not with adding or removing components of the model or changing non-numerical values like the dust type.

 .. _model-galaxy-api: